mgjeong/protocol-ezmq-go/README.md

 * Clustering Support.
 </br></br>

-## How to build ezMQ SDK and samples
+## How to build ezmq library and samples
 ### pre-requisites
 1. go 1.9 should be installed on linux machine. </br>
    **Refer:** https://golang.org/doc/install